-If you want to put your site out on the Internet, you’ll probably have to choose a hosting provider.
-This is the company that will actually store your website’s file on a computer which is connected to the Internet and can serve it up to visitors.
+If you want to put your content on the Internet, you’ll have to choose a web hosting provider.
+This is the company that will store your website on a computer which is connected to the Internet and can serve it up to visitors.

-If research hosting companies on the Internet, you’ll find so many conflicting opinion about hosting companies it will make your head spin.
-I’ve worked with all of the large hosting companies on dozens and dozens of websites.
+If research hosting companies on the Internet, you’ll find so many conflicting opinions about hosting companies it will make your head spin.
+I’ve used all of the large hosting companies on dozens and dozens of websites.
 Here are the companies that have the reliability, speed, and cost in my experience.

-For low-cost shared hosting suitable for most small business and small nonprofits, I recommend SiteGround.
-When I migrated all of my personal WordPress blogs from a big-name competitor to SiteGround (I used the “GoGeek” shared hosting plan), I noted the load times before and after.
-On average, the load time was cut in half from around 5 seconds to a little over 2 seconds with SiteGround!
+For reliable shared hosting suitable for most small businesses and nonprofits, I recommend SiteGround.
+When I migrated all of my personal WordPress blogs from a big-name web hosting company to SiteGround (I used the “GoGeek” shared hosting plan), on average, the load times were cut in half from around 5 seconds to a little over 2 seconds with SiteGround!
 After that, my sites were a joy to use and maintain.
 Click below for more details:

-They also offer some perks like powerful caching (which makes your site even faster), and free Let’s Encrypt SSL certificates, which provides additional security for your site, and is indicated by a green lock in the browser bar.
-They also offer easy staging site generation and backups.
+They also offer some perks like powerful caching (which makes your site even faster), and free Let’s Encrypt SSL certificates, which provide additional security for your sites.
+They also offer easy staging site generation and backups, and email accounts!

 These are the reasons why I’m a huge fan of SiteGround!
 They are perfect for small to medium traffic sites (100,000 visitors per month of fewer).

 If you need a more premium WordPress hosting solution, I would recommend WP Engine.
-Yes, they’re more expensive, but their servers are insanely fast and they offer really easy staging sites, backups, and all of the amenities that SiteGround offers.
+Yes, they’re more expensive, but their servers are insanely fast and they offer really easy staging sites, backups, along with all of the amenities that SiteGround offers.
 Click below for more details:

 WP Engine is based in Austin, TX.
 I’ve visited their headquarters and spoken with their employees there.
 I recommend them for high-end WordPress hosting, if you have the means.

 Companies to Avoid

-I don’t want to mention any hosting companies by name, but there are definitely many who cram so many users on a single server that the sites on them are as slow as molasses.
+I don’t want to mention any hosting companies by name, but many of the most well-known hosting companies cram so many users on a single server that the sites on them are as slow as molasses.
 If you message me privately I can steer you clear of these.
-Just a hint – one of the most-hated ones has actually improved greatly, while some of the previously most-liked ones are now terrible.
+Unfortunately, some of the largest, most popular hosting companies are now among the worst.